opentrng/ptrng/README.md

 ```

 Please note that for long time series, the emulator requires a significant amount of RAM.
 In such cases, it is advisable to split the generation process into smaller segments and concatenate them.

+## How to estimate thermal and flicker noise amplitude factors

 ## How to run standardized test